 - Scenarios being developed in The TM Forum NFV Catalyst program [4].
-The projects under this program we have looked at in T-NOVA are the following: - Orchestrating SDN and NFV While Enforcing An SLA Over A WAN. - o CloudNFVTM: Dynamic, Data-Driven Management and Operations. - o NFV Management Ecosystem. - Service Bundling In A B2B2X Marketplace - Requirements in ETSI and ATIS Reports [5,6] [7] [8].
+The projects under this program we have looked at in T-NOVA are the following: - o Orchestrating SDN and NFV While Enforcing An SLA Over A WAN. - CloudNFVTM: Dynamic, Data-Driven Management and Operations. - NFV Management Ecosystem. - Service Bundling In A B2B2X Marketplace - Requirements in ETSI and ATIS Reports [5, 6] [7] [8]. - Agile brain storming sessions amongst Service Providers active in the ZOOM Project.